 A total of 38 knowledge gaps were identified in the field of oncoplastic surgery (table one).
-During Delphi round one, knowledge gaps were prioritised by 54% (212/390) of OPBC surgeons and 76% (26/34) of OPBC patient advocates who came from 55 countries (see supplementary appendix 7A for characteristics and 7B for countries of Delphi participants and supplementary appendix 8 for full results of Delphi process).
+During Delphi round one, knowledge gaps were prioritised by 54% (212/390) of OPBC surgeons and 76% (26/34) of OPBC patient advocates who came from 55 countries (see page 40 of supplementary material for characteristics and pages 41-42 for countries of Delphi participants and pages 43-50 for full results of Delphi process).
 These figures were well above the pre-specified minimum number of Delphi participants requested in the protocol.
 During Delphi round two, knowledge gaps were re-prioritised by 80% (170/212) of OPBC surgeons and 77% (20/26) of patient advocates.
 As pre-specified in the protocol, feedback from round one was used for the 20% (42/212) of professionals and 23% (6/26) of patient advocates who completed round one but did not complete round two.

 One question was not ranked among the 15 most important knowledge gaps by medical professionals, but was included due to high ranking by patient advocates.
 Two questions were not ranked among the 15 most important knowledge gaps by patient advocates, but were included due to high ranking by medical professionals.
 One of these questions was included in the 15 most important knowledge gaps only by re-prioritisation during round two.

 The seven OPBC research priorities selected by consensus during the conference are shown in table 2.
-The iterative discussion and voting process (see supplementary appendix 9) achieved consensus on the appropriate research method to address six of the research priorities and a strong majority for one (table 3).
+The iterative discussion and voting process (page 51, supplementary material) achieved consensus on the appropriate research method to address six of the research priorities and a strong majority for one (table 3).
 The selected research priorities and proposed study designs are discussed below.

 What is the optimal type of reconstruction in the setting of planned adjuvant radiotherapy?